-There were no changes in assumptions since the previous valuation for CalSTRS.
+There were no changes in assumptions since the previous valuation for either the State Teachers' Retirement Plan (CalSTRS) or the Public Employer's Retirement Fund B (CalPERS).

-ORGANIZATION/BOARD OF EDUCATION/ADMINISTRATION FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+ORGANIZATION/BOARD OF EDUCATION/ADMINISTRATION

 ORGANIZATION

 The Mill Valley School District was established on May 1, 1891, and it comprises of an area of approximately 64 square miles located in Marin County.
 There were no changes in the boundaries of the District during the current year.
 The District is currently operating five elementary schools and one middle school.